TutorialDoctor/Software_Development/More-Info/Database Tutorial.md

 If the database is the store, the **staff** is the **Database Management System** (DBMS).
 The staff manages the database by adding to, taking from, and updating the things in the database.

-A relational database is a database that stores data in tables.
+In a relational database like a **sqlite** databse, data is store in tables.
 Tables are like the shelf columns in a store, or like tables in an outdoor marketplace.
 One table might store fruit for sell, while another might store birds for sell.
 Each fruit or bird in/on the table is a **record** and have similar but different properties to the other records in/on the table.
 Each **property** is called a **field** in an sqlite database.

 A customer walks into the store and says, "Will you get me a regular banana that is cheaper than $2.00?"
 The customer has just made a **query** - a **precise request** for data - to **retrieve** data from a database.